IGLOU-EU/mogh/README.md

 This flag will try to automatically fix the header of the commit.
 According to the [conventionalcommits.org v1](https://www.conventionalcommits.org/en/v1.0.0/).
 > Can be set to 0 or 1.
 Default is 1.

+#### mogh.header.max-length
+To set the maximum length of the commit header.
+This flag is used to prevent the commit of too long header.
+> Can be set to a number.
+Default is 80.

 #### mogh.types.extra
 To add extra commit type to the list of supported types.